Deborah Moody

-Deborah, Lady Moody (born Deborah Dunch) (1586– circa 1659) is notable as the founder of Gravesend, Brooklyn, and is the only woman known to have started a village in colonial America.
-She was the first known female landowner in the New World.
-As a wealthy titled woman, she had unusual influence in New Netherland, where she was respected.
-In the Massachusetts Bay Colony, where she had first settled after leaving England because of persecution as an Anabaptist, she had been described by contemporaries as "a dangerous woman" and chose excommunication over giving up her beliefs.
+Deborah, Lady Moody (1586– circa 1659) was the founder of Gravesend, Brooklyn, and is the only European woman known to have founded a settlement in North America.
+She is the first known female landowner in the New World.

-Biography
+She was an influential Nonconformist and Anabaptist, and, in the Massachusetts Bay Colony, was described by contemporaries as "a dangerous woman".

+Family

-Deborah Dunch was born in London in 1586, the daughter of Walter Dunch of Avebury Manor in Wiltshire and his wife Deborah, daughter of James Pilkington, Bishop of Durham and his wife.
-Walter's father was Sir William Dunch, the Auditor of the Royal Mint.
+Deborah Dunch was born in London in 1586, the daughter of Walter Dunch of Avebury Manor in Wiltshire and his wife Deborah, daughter of James Pilkington, bishop of Durham and his wife.
+Walter's father was Sir William Dunch, the auditor of the Royal Mint.

-Deborah married Sir Henry Moody, 1st Baronet, in 1606.
-By marriage she was entitled to be addressed as Lady Moody.
-She was widowed by 1629, after her husband died at age 46.
+Deborah in 1606 married Sir Henry Moody, 1st Baronet, by whom she had one son, Sir Henry Moody, 2nd Baronet, who after the English Civil War emigrated to join her in the United States, where he died.

+G. E. Cokayne incorrectly states that her son the 2nd baronet died without issue.
+In reality the 2nd baronet had at least one son, Captain John Moody (d.
+1673), who emigrated to St Michael, Barbados, where he has a memorial at St. Michael's Cathedral Church, in the cross-walk that runs from the south to the north porch.
+However, none of the 2nd baronet's sons claimed the English baronetcy, which became extinct on the 2nd baronet's death.